Great NEW design:

 - 7″ long x 2″ wide x 4.5″ high

 - can easily open to remove pole (lift it out) as opposed to sliding it back into your cabin top or forward off the boat

-- bolts down using regular bolts as opposed to the U-bolts that have a limited length
+- bolts down using regular bolts (not supplied as required length will differ by boat)

 - minimizes the amount of hardware remaining on deck when removed

 If you are interested in one of these poles, please contact us at firstname.lastname@example.org.

 $800Cdn ($685US).
 This includes one 11/32″ folding pad eye.
 2nd pad eye available for $50Cdn ($40US).